joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/04/30/us/biden-trump-election-updates/trump-will-be-back-in-court-and-biden-will-campaign-in-delaware

 **Daniel Radcliffe Is Nominated for ‘Merrily We Roll Along’**\
-`This was the first Tony nomination for Radcliffe, who as a child actor became globally recognizable by playing Harry Potter in the movies.`\
+`This was the first nomination for Radcliffe, who has had five roles on Broadway since 2008.`\
 https://nytimes.com/2024/04/30/theater/daniel-radcliffe-tony-nomination.html

 **Hamas and Fatah Officials, Longtime Rivals, Met in China**\